 What is fluorine used for?

-- At least 10,000 tonnes of fluorine gas (F2) produces annually over the world, used in the manufacture of UF6 in nuclear power stations, in making SF6 dielectrics and fluorinating agents like ClF3, BrF3, etc.
+- At least 10,000 tonnes of fluorine gas (F2) produces annually over the world which is used in the manufacture of UF6 in nuclear power stations, in making SF6 dielectrics and fluorinating agents like ClF3, BrF3, etc.

 - Tungsten (W) and Rhenium (Re) fluorinated to volatile WF6 and ReF6 requires in vapour deposition of metals on machine components

-- Synthetic cryolite has a very important industrial application, the chemical compound fluorspar uses as a flux in metallurgy.
+- Synthetic cryolite has a very important chemical compound that has wide industrial applications.
+The chemical compound fluorspar uses as a flux in metallurgy.